Msglet Join the waitlist

 Sends while you sleep.

 Drop your CSV, write your message, click Send, and walk away.
-Msglet paces the queue, drives Messages.app for you, and works through three hundred names while you do anything else.
-The closest competitor — Hit Em Up on iOS, at $199.99 a year — still makes you tap Send on every single message.
+Msglet paces the queue with randomised, human-like gaps, drives Messages.app for you, and works through three hundred names while you do anything else.
+Every comparable tool we've found still makes you tap Send on every single message.

 2. ii